CASA (Court Appointed Special Advocate) - Fall 2019 Morning Training

 We are offering two different times for our orientation.
-Orientation will be on January 8th at either 10:30 or 5:30.
-The first day of training will be February 7th.
-We will offer both a morning and evening class.
-The last day of training will be March 7th.
-Our swearing in ceremony will be March 19th.
+Orientation will be on August 20th at 10:30 am and 5:30 pm at 693 N. Pope St. There will be 6 in-person training sessions held weekly on Thursdays.
+The first day of training will be September 12th.
+We will offer both a morning (10:00-1:30) and evening (5:30-9:00) class.
+The last day of training will be October 17th.
+Our swearing in ceremony will be October 24th.

 693 North Pope StreetAthens, GA 30601

 - Child Welfare